 Prior to receiving payments under the clinical manufacturing agreement entered into in connection with the Janssen Transaction, we had not generated any revenue.
 Under this clinical manufacturing agreement, we manufacture bermekimab for use by Janssen in clinical trials, in exchange for fixed payments, paid in quarterly installments through 2021.
-As of March 31, 2020, we have recorded \$3 million as manufacturing revenue.
+For the three months and six months ended June 30, 2020, we have recorded \$4.5 million and \$7.5 million as manufacturing revenue.

 In addition, we entered into a transition services agreement under which we agreed to continue operational management, on a fee-for-service basis, of certain ongoing clinical trials related to bermekimab.
-In consideration for all of the services to be provided, for each calendar quarter during the term of the transition services agreement, Janssen shall pay the Company a fee for such quarter equal to all Pass-Through Costs incurred by the Company during such calendar quarter, plus a markup of 30%.
-As at March 31, 2020, the Company has recorded more than \$7 million Pass-Through Costs and \$9.7 million gross Clinical Trial Service Revenue.
+In consideration for all of the services to be provided, for each calendar quarter during the term of the transition services agreement, Janssen shall pay the Company a fee for such quarter equal to all pass-through costs incurred by the Company during such calendar quarter, plus a markup of 30%.
+For the three months and six months ended June 30, 2020, the Company has recorded \$11.0 and \$20.7 million gross clinical trial service revenue.

 Our ability to generate any additional revenue and/or to become profitable (or sustain any profitability) depends on our ability to successfully commercialize any product candidates we may advance in the future.
-On April 14, 2020, the Company announced that a novel antibody it has discovered that neutralizes interleukin-1 alpha (IL-1 α) has now been advanced as a product candidate for clinical and commercial development.
-With the discovery, the Company is on schedule to reenter the clinic with a new anti-IL-1 α therapy in 2021.
+In 2020, the Company announced that a novel antibody it has discovered that neutralizes interleukin-1 alpha (IL-1 $\alpha$ ) has now been advanced as a potential product candidate for clinical and commercial development.
+With the discovery, the Company is on schedule to reenter the clinic with a new anti-IL-1 $\alpha$ therapy in 2021.
 However, we are not able to estimate at this time the potential impact of the COVID-19 pandemic on our estimated timelines.
 It is possible that measures implemented to date or that may be implemented or reimplemented in the future by governmental authorities and/or our business partners in response to the pandemic may extend the timelines related to our development, clinical and commercial activities, which delays may be material and may adversely affect our revenues for future quarters , the current fiscal year or beyond.